Hanoi Right Now

 What should I wear when visiting temples and pagodas in Hanoi?

 Cover your shoulders and knees and avoid beachwear.
-Most major religious sites are not aggressively enforced, but dressing modestly shows respect and helps you avoid unwanted attention.
-Slip-on shoes are useful since some areas require footwear removal.
+Dress codes are not always enforced strictly, but modest clothing is considered respectful.
+Slip-on shoes are useful because some religious sites require footwear to be removed.

 -